SantoriniDave.com

 How Meltemi affects beaches

-Because the wind usually blows from the north, north-facing beaches tend to be rougher while south-facing beaches are often calmer.
+Because the wind typically blows from the north, north-facing beaches tend to be rougher while south-facing beaches are typically calmer.

-• Santorini: Monolithos and Baxedes can get choppy; Perissa and Perivolos are usually more sheltered.
+• Santorini: Monolithos and Baxedes can get choppy; Perissa and Perivolos are more sheltered.

-• Paros: Santa Maria and often Golden Beach are more exposed; Faragas, Aliki, and often Marcelo are calmer choices.
+• Paros: Santa Maria and Golden Beach are more exposed; Faragas, Aliki, and Marcelo are calmer choices.

 Pro tip: Check Windy.com the night before and again in the morning.
 On windy days, switch to a south-facing beach and keep an eye on ferry updates.